-Ans: There are 3 types of relationships in Database:
+Answer: There are 3 types of relationships in Database:

-- One-to-many: One table has a relationship with another table that has primary and foreign key relation.
+- One-to-many: One table has a relationship with another table that has primary and foreign key relations.
 The primary key table contains only one record that relates to none, one or many records in the related table.

 Q #7) Explain Normalization and De-Normalization.

-Ans: Normalization is the process of removing the redundant data from the database by splitting the table in a well-defined manner in order to maintain data integrity.
+Normalization is the process of removing redundant data from the database by splitting the table in a well-defined manner in order to maintain data integrity.
 This process saves much of the storage space.

 De-normalization is the process of adding up redundant data on the table in order to speed up the complex queries and thus achieve better performance.